WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-windowsupdate-cmd-updatehfs-vbs.md

 This computer has no pending reboots"
   End If

-  If intSleep &gt; 0 Then
+  If intSleep > 0 Then
       ' So the user have a chance to see the last output before closing IE WScript.Sleep intSleep
       ' Just in case the IE window is already closed by the user